Is Barcelona Expensive? How Much to Budget Per Day

 Barcelona Public Transport Cost

-For those that are out late at night – which is pretty much everyone in Barcelona – the night buses are an excellent option for when the Metro has closed.
-They are equally cheap (you can use your ten journey metro ticket).
-There are different routes, including the N16 and N17 buses which go to the airports.
-They run throughout the night and the early hours of the morning.
+For those staying out late — which is nearly everyone in Barcelona — night buses are a great option when the metro closes.
+They are just as affordable (you can use your 10-journey ticket) and cover various routes, including the N16 and N17, which connect to the airport.
+These buses run throughout the night and into the early morning hours.

 Barcelona Attractions Prices

-Read our Barcelona travel guide for more activities.
+Check out our Barcelona travel guide for more budget-friendly activities!

 Cheap Flights to Barcelona

-Cheap Flights Tip!
-We use Skyscanner to check prices and book our flights.
-When you search on Skyscanner, select “full month” to see which dates have the lowest prices.
+💡 Cheap Flights Tip!
+We use Skyscanner to compare prices and book flights.
+When searching, select “flexible dates” view to easily spot the cheapest travel dates.

 Is Barcelona Expensive?